-- Heat a large nonstick sauté pan over medium heat; add in oil and onions, sweat the onions with a pinch of salt for 1 – 2 minutes or until they become slightly translucent.
+- Heat a large nonstick sauté pan over medium heat; add in the 3 Tablespoons of oil and then the onions.
+Sweat the onions with a pinch of salt for 1 - 2 minutes or until they become slightly translucent.

-- Add in the ¼ cup of flour and chili powder and stir to combine, cook for 1 minute- stirring constantly.
+- Sprinkle the ¼ cup of flour and the chili powder over the onions and stir to combine, cook for 1 minute- stirring constantly.

 - Add in tomato paste mixture and stir to combine, cook for an additional minute.